Kava-Labs/kava-testnets/3000/genesis-params.md

 Mint has same parameters as hubs 1, 2, and 3 except

 - `block_per_year` calculated from test 2000 block time (6.24s per block, 365.25 days/year)
-- `inflation` which is just the initial value for inflation, set to the min as hub 1 did
+- `inflation` which is just the initial value for inflation, set to the min, as hub 1 did
 ref: [https://github.com/cosmos/cosmos-sdk/issues/2846](https://github.com/cosmos/cosmos-sdk/issues/2846)
 `annual_provisions` is fine to start at zero, the setting here is just the initial value.
-It gets computed each block from the inflation pct and the total supply.
+It gets computed each block from the inflation percentage and the total supply.

     "mint": {
         "minter": {